ChenYuWei0205/SmartPlantMonitoring/README.md

 **SD Data Logging**

-• Data backup purpose, transfer the file into Excel for further data analysis.
+• Data logging is for data backup purpose.
+You can transfer the file into Excel for advance data analysis.

-• The data logged file is saved as the current date format (YYYYMMDD).
+• The data is logged with timestamp and the file name is saved as the current date format (YYYYMMDD).

 ![image](https://github.com/user-attachments/assets/57f28846-1dd3-4cbb-a0e4-433fe615b275)